apache/druid/docs/content/ingestion/stream-pull.md

     }
 ```

-then it can store segments with the same datasource, time interval, and version as in the first two nodes, but with a different partition number.
-Brokers that query for data in such segments will assume that a segment from RealTimeNode3 holds *different* data, and the query will target it along with a segment from the first two nodes.
+then it can store segments with the same datasource, time interval, and version as in the first two processes, but with a different partition number.
+Brokers that query for data in such segments will assume that a segment from RealTimeProcess3 holds *different* data, and the query will target it along with a segment from the first two processes.

 You can use type `numbered` similarly.
 Note that type `none` is essentially type `linear` with all shards having a fixed `partitionNum` of 0.